vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 We can call platform API using `config` and `client` properties in `context` and data from `params`.

-In the example below we use `axios` instance created below to call `products` API.
+In the example below we use `axios` instance created before to call `products` API.
 This is just an example and you should modify it to fit your integration:

 ```typescript
 export async function getProduct(context, params) {